vmware-tanzu/tanzu-cli/test/e2e/README.md

 ## E2E Framework and Tools

-The CLI End-to-End (E2E) test framework framework provides basic tooling and utility functions to write E2E test cases for CLI functionality and also to write e2e tests for any CLI based plugin functionality, so this framework does helps for CLI developers and plugin developers to
+The CLI End-to-End (E2E) test framework provides basic tooling and utility functions to write E2E test cases for CLI functionality and also to write e2e tests for any CLI based plugin functionality, so this framework does helps for CLI developers and plugin developers to